Joseph Taussig: Biography

-The son of German-Jewish parents Rear Admiral Edward D. Taussig and his wife Ellen Kneffler, the daughter of Frederick Knefler, Joseph Taussig was Jewish and was born in Dresden, Germany, where his father, a lieutenant (navy) was on special service at the European Station (February 1877 – January 1880).
+The son of German-Jewish parents, Edward D. Taussig and his wife Ellen Knefler, the daughter of Frederick Knefler, Joseph Taussig was born in Dresden, Germany, but became a Unitarian upon marrying.
 One of five sons, he entered the United States Naval Academy (USNA) in 1895.
 His older brother, Paul Taussig, had been enrolled at the USNA but died the previous July of a sudden onset of acute appendicitis.
 Joseph Taussig, like his late brother, excelled in athletics at USNA.
 A football star, he was quarterback for the 1899 Navy team.
 He also excelled at track and field events and was president of the USNA Athletic Association.
 He was the second of a four-generational family of United States Naval Academy graduates that served from 1863 to 1970 starting with his father, Rear Admiral Edward D. Taussig (1847–1921), continuing with his son Captain Joseph K. Taussig Jr. (1920–1999), and ending with his grandson, Captain Joseph K. Taussig III USMC (1945–).
 One of his daughters married George Philip for whom the USS George Philip was named.